Esethu-Pakosi/SheCodes-Advanced-Tools-Homework/README.md

 # SheCodes-Advanced-Tools-Homework
 SheCodes Foundation Homework showcasing my skills.
-It includes responsive web designs, JavaScript applications, SEO and more.
-Built with HTML5, CSS, and JavaScript.
+It includes responsive web designs, Bootstrap applications, SEO and more.
+Built with HTML5, CSS, and more.